 Making a marriage work is no easy task.
 It takes a lot of compromises and finding common ground when it comes to differences between you.
 There are many decisions to make together when it comes to your different careers, opportunities, and even if you decide to become a parent.

-There are a couple things I have learned over the years.
-I want to swear some advice to you about what makes a marriage stand and successful.
+There are a couple of things I have learned over the years.
+I want to share some advice with you about what makes a marriage stand and successful.